 You know how we have a Nativity scene at Christmas?
 Well, this is the same principle.
 Create the main characters from the Easter story for your kids to move around and play with.

-To make our set, I bought ten small wooden figures (available on Amazon or Baker Ross) and some paints.
+To make our set, I bought ten wooden peg dolls (available on Amazon or Baker Ross) and some paints.
 I then painted them in different colours to depict Jesus, two soldiers, two angels, two criminals crucified next to Jesus, and the three women who followed him to the cross.

 My Dad helped me make three crosses, and the tomb came from a toy safari set we had already – but you don’t need to go to these lengths, even just having the figures will inspire imaginative story telling.